BrEduOliveira/BrEduOliveira/README.md

 ### About me

-🎓 I’m currently studying Computer Science at Unicentro
+🎓 I’m currently studying Data Science at Unopar

 💻 A lover of programming